-NTAG 223 DNA StatusDetect (in the data sheet short NTAG 223 DNA SD) is an innovative single-chip solution offering security, tamper detection and sensing, combined with cost-efficiency.
-The technology uses multi-layered protection to support a broad range of NFC-based applications that can be trusted to protect products, services, and loT-driven user experiences at scale.
+NTAG 224 DNA StatusDetect (in the data sheet short NTAG 224 DNA SD) is an innovative single-chip solution, offering certified security, dual-mode tamper detection and simple battery-free sensing.
+The technology uses multi-layered protection to support a broad range of NFC-based applications that can be trusted to protect products, services, and IoT-driven user experiences.

-NTAG 223 DNA StatusDetect is an NFC Type 2 Tag compliant security IC with a 144 byte user memory, offering a new StatusDetect functionality to enable a broad range of passively powered, status-aware NFC applications.
+NTAG 224 DNA StatusDetect is an NFC Type 2 Tag compliant security IC with a 208 byte user memory offering a new StatusDetect functionality to enable a broad range of passively powered, status-aware NFC applications.
 The IC uses AES-128 cryptography and is Common Criteria EAL3+ (AVA.VAN.2) certified.

-The NTAG 223 DNA StatusDetect IC adds flexibility by offering two tamper evident modes: conductance or capacitance.
+The StatusDetect tag IC adds flexibility by offering two tamper evident modes: conductance or capacitance.
 There is no need for a dedicated app.

 Conductive tamper detection uses a connected tamper loop that, when broken, irreversibly writes the once-open status into the IC memory upon IC start-up.
-It sends the open status to the cloud as part of the Secure Unique NFC (SUN) message -upon readout with an NFC-enabled device such as a cell phone.
+It sends the open status to the cloud as part of the Secure Unique NFC (SUN) message - upon readout with an NFC-enabled device such as a cell phone.
+NTAG 224 DNA StatusDetect can also monitor the IC's current opening status.

-With capacitive tamper detection, the NTAG 223 DNA StatusDetect IC needs to be connected to a sensing capacitor.
+With capacitive tamper detection, the NTAG 224 DNA StatusDetect IC needs to be connected to a sensing capacitor.
 Upon readout, the IC measures the capacitance and compares it to pre-configured limits.
-When these limits are exceeded, the open status s added to the SUN message.
+When these limits are exceeded, the open status is added to the SUN message.
 Capacitive tamper detection is well suited for integration into physical form factors, and it's also harder for fraudsters to reconstruct.

-Alternatively, the NTAG 223 DNA StatusDetect IC can be used as a simple passive sensing device to detect a change in a specific condition, such as humidity, liquid fill level or pressure.
+Alternatively, the NTAG 224 DNA StatusDetect IC can be used as a simple passive sensing device to detect a change in a specific environmental condition, such as humidity, liquid fill level or pressure.
 Changes in measured capacitor values are captured with an NFC reader, and are interpreted by a mobile or cloud-based application, e.g. if outside the pre-defined range.

-NTAG 223 DNA StatusDetect IC comes with a Secure Unique NFC (SUN) message authentication.
+NTAG 224 DNA StatusDetect IC comes with a Secure Unique NFC (SUN) message authentication.
 The IC can automatically add its UID and incremental tap counter to the programmed NDEF (NFC Data Exchange Format) message through ASCII mirroring, and uses an AES-128 key to secure the message with a cryptographic message authentication code (CMAC).
 The SUN functionality supports advanced protection to verify a tag's authenticity and integrity, whilst also enabling secured unique user experiences served in real time.